Rokenrol/admin-dashboard/README.md

 in one container, also I didn't structure some sections properly so I had to rework them.
 I had some trouble with svgs too, never worked with them before in a project so that was another learning experience.

+I had one annoying problem - vertical scrollbar with slight vertical scroll issue on my page.
+I spent at least an hour trying to figure out what was the problem and I couldn't find it initially.
+Next morning when I had some rest I managed to find it almost instantly - problem was caused by hard-coded value of 40px for the first row of my .projects-section and .container grids.
+What a difference does it make when you look at the problem with a fresh mind.

 Some of the things I learned:

 - placing elements on the grid and better understanding of CSS Grid overall